yvesapsy/mod_forward/README.md

 Purpose:
 =========

-Forward chat messages as post requests to an arbitrary url.
+Used in ejabberd chat server to forward chat messages as post requests to an arbitrary url.

 Note:
 ==========